-*Mariana Santos – CEO and Founder
+Mariana Santos – Executive Director and Founder

 Mariana is the founder of Chicas Poderosas, she runs the organizations as executive director together with a team of female leaders from different industries and backgrounds.
 The power of diversity and collaboration has driven her life and today she is living the dream of running her own organization in a shared governance model, extending the potential of co-creation to create spaces for all voices to be heard.
 Learn more about Mariana.

-*Belén Arce Terceros – Communication and editorial director
+Belén Arce Terceros – Communication and Editorial Director

 Belén has over 10 years of international experience working in journalism, communication and advocacy.
 She worked at UNICEF, UNHCR, and Doctors Without Borders (MSF), and was a reporter and editor at the Buenos Aires Herald and BRIGHT Magazine, among others.
 She pursued an MA in International Affairs from The New School in New York City, with a Fulbright scholarship.
 Belén is specialized in digital communications, raising awareness, and on topics related to migration, gender and humanitarian affairs.
 Learn more about Belén.

 Louise is a human rights activist, working for over 10 years with social and gender justice in collective and non-profit organizations.
 She is one of the founders of Mídia NINJA network, where she worked for 7 years as a project manager, specializing in collaborative network management and fundraising.
 Louise was also executive producer for ELLA – Red Latinoamericana de Feminismos, co-created and produced art festivals, networks conferences, mobilization campaigns in different cities of Brazil and Latin America.
 Learn more about Louise.

 Juan Ignacio Conde – Strategy Director